pletfix/docs/en/models.md

 <a name="method-builder"></a>
 #### `builder()` {.first-method .method}

-The `builder` static method creates a new [QueryBuilder](builder) instance.
+The `builder` static method creates a new [Query Builder](builder) instance.

     $builder = Flight::builder();

 > <i class="fa fa-lightbulb-o fa-2x" aria-hidden="true"></i>
-> The model provides the methods of QueryBuilder, that are suitable for this purpose, as static methods.
+> The model provides the methods of the Query Builder, that are suitable for this purpose, as static methods.
 So you can
 > start with them without explicitly invoke the `builder`method, such as:
 >
 >     $flight = Flight::whereIs('name', 'Albatros')->all();